 Other credits are filed on a separate schedule with the total claimed reported on page two of the income tax return as nonrefundable or refundable credits.
 Most tax credits are nonrefundable; any credit amount greater than the individual's tax liability will not be refunded.
 The unused credit, in most cases, can then be carried forward for use in future tax years.
-The following individual credits were in effect in tax year 2018.
+The following individual credits were in effect in tax year 2019.

-A.R.S. § 43-1071: The majority of the credits claimed in terms of dollars and volume are for taxes paid to other states or countries.
+A.R.S. § 43-1071: A credit is allowed for taxes paid to other states or countries.